Haroon-64/VS-Code/resume.md

 1. **Heart Disease Classifciation**

-- Enhanced model accuracy from 80% to 85%
-- Precision increased from 0.78 to 0.85 (No Disease) and 0.82 to 0.86 (Disease)
+    - Enhanced model accuracy from 80% to 85%, Precision 0.78 to 0.85 (No Disease) and 0.82 to 0.86 (Disease)
     - Recall boosted from 0.78 to 0.81 (No Disease) and 0.82 to 0.88 (Disease)

-2.**Titanic data Analysis**
+2. **Titanic data Analysis**

     - Found correlation between ticket class and survival: 63% of 1st class, 48% of 2nd class, and 25% of 3rd class passengers survived
-- Gender and survival rates: 73% of females and 20% of males survived
-- Age group analysis: Higher survival for ages 0-10, lowest for ages 60-80
+    - Gender and survival rates: 73% of females and 20% of males survived and age group analysis: Higher survival for ages 0-10, lowest for ages 60-80

 ## Skills